 Throughout the world of podcasting one of the most popular topics among listeners is true crime.
 There are hundreds of true crime podcasts available on the Apple Podcast App, TuneIn Radio App, and all over the internet focusing on serial killers, bizarre cases, and unsolved mysteries.
 Over the next three weeks, I will review my three favorite true crime podcasts that I listen to each week.

 Each episode is usually under an hour long, typically ranging from 30-45 minutes in length.
 Warder will begin by giving background information on the person or people who are at the center of the mystery and then will tell the story of what we know happened.
 He gives facts and then tells you why the particular case is currently unsolved.
-After he says, “and then the trail went cold,” he will give his opinion and try to dissect to his best ability what most likely happened.
-The episodes conclude with Warder inviting listeners to reach out to him via email and give their opinion as well along with providing phone numbers for the appropriate law enforcement office if someone might have information that could help solve the case.
+After he says, “and then the trail went cold,” he gives his opinion and tries to dissect what most likely happened.
+The episodes conclude with Warder inviting listeners to reach out via email and give their opinion along with providing phone numbers for the appropriate law enforcement office if someone might have information that could help solve the case.

 With very few exceptions, I had never heard of the majority of the cases covered on The Trail Went Cold as they either happened many years ago, or were never highly covered by the mainstream media.
-This is good because it both brings light to some forgotten cases which may still be able to be solved, and for listeners to hear unique cases that may not have been covered by other true crime podcasts.
+This is good because it both brings light to forgotten cases which may still be able to be solved, and allows listeners to hear unique cases that may not have been covered by other true crime podcasts.
 In addition, The Trail Went Cold has an active presence on Facebook, Twitter, Patron, and their own website.
-It is here that fans can interact with the producer and updates are posted both about the podcast and past cases which may have had a breakthrough and are nearing a resolution.
+Fans can interact with the producer and updates are posted both about the podcast and past cases which may have had a breakthrough and are nearing a resolution.

 While The Trail Went Cold does many things well, it is not perfect.
-The length of some episodes, especially some of the earlier ones are quite short with a few being only around 20 minutes.
-That is really not enough time to fully get invested in an episode and it is good that recent episodes have been longer.
-As I earlier stated, it is good that less publicized cases are featured on the podcast, however there are not as many pictures or news stories about them for listeners who are still curious and wish to do further research after listening.
-Lastly while unsolved mysteries make for some fun wondering as to what might have happened and you can come up with your own conclusion, it is frustrating at times to be so invested in listening to an episode only to be left with more questions than answers at the end.
+The length of some episodes, especially some of the earlier ones, are quite short with a few being only around 20 minutes.
+That is really not enough time to fully get invested in an episode; fortunately, recent episodes have been longer.
+Also, while it is good that less publicized cases are featured, there are not as many news stories for listeners who are still curious and wish to do further research after listening.
+Lastly, while unsolved mysteries make for some fun wondering as to what might have happened and you can come up with your own conclusion, it can be frustrating to be so invested in listening to an episode only to be left with more questions than answers at the end.

 Overall The Trail Went Cold is a great podcast for anyone to listen to, especially those who are fans of true crime or mysteries.
 If you think to yourself that you might just listen to one or two episodes to see what it is like, you may very well find yourself anticipating the release of a new one each Wednesday.